Dance Science Laboratory Technician

 Email: [email protected]

-Scott has worked in several sports-based laboratories, assisting with extensive physiological testing of both elite athletes and normal populations.
-Scott is a competitive powerlifter and has a keen interest in Strength and Conditioning practices.
+Scott has worked in sports-based laboratories, assisting with extensive physiological testing of both elite athletes and normal populations.
+Scott is a keen interest in various sports including football, rugby and martial arts.

-Scott is primarily responsible for maintaining and developing the laboratory facilities in the dance science department and also assists with current research projects such as Musical Impact supporting the dance science learning and teaching activity across programmes.
+Scott is primarily responsible for maintaining and developing the laboratory facilities in the dance science department and also assists with current research projects.

 Qualifications / Educational Background

-MSc Sports and Exercise Physiology Candidate - Middlesex University
+MSc Sports and Exercise Physiology - Middlesex University

-Middlesex University - Postgraduate module (strength and condition), Undergraduate module (sports and exercise science)
+Middlesex University - Postgraduate module (strength and conditioning)